mrocklin/thesis/trs-background.md

 #### OBJ: Maude, Elan

 The Maude system\cite{Clavel1996} uses term rewriting to support a meta-programming environment.
 The Maude language provides syntax to define syntax for other languages.
 It also enables the description of rewrite rules to transform terms in that language.
 Rewrite rules are separated into a set of confluent equations and a set of non-confluent rewrite rules.
-The non-confluent rules can be applied in two built-in strategies.
+The non-confluent rules can be applied using two built-in strategies.
 Elan\cite{Borovansky2002} differs from Maude in that it enables users to specify custom strategies.

 #### Stratego/XT